Hemophilia

 When you should call will vary

-based on how severe the hemophilia is and what treatment you or your child are getting.
+based on how severe the hemophilia is and what treatment you or your child are getting

-you should call or seek medical care.
+healthcare provider about when you should call or get medical care.

 Call your healthcare provider for